RichardLi6/UsingCommandLine/docs/CleanUpFiles.md

 ## <b>Step 3: Delete a Single File</b>
 !!! warning
     ```
     Warning!
-This step deletes your file!
+The following steps deletes your file!
 Don't use the command if you don't want to delete the file!
     ```
 Delete a single file using the `del` command: